pk-sarker/system-design/README.md

 having an impact on the application.

+**Common Problems of Data Partitioning**:
+On a partitioned database, there are certain extra constraints on the different operations that can be performed.
+Most of these constraints are due to the fact that operations across multiple tables or multiple rows in the same table will no longer run on the same server.
+Below are some of the constraints and additional complexities introduced by partitioning:

+1) **Joins and Denormalization:**\
+Performing joins on a database which is running on one server is straightforward, but once a database is partitioned and spread across multiple machines it is often not feasible to perform joins that span database partitions.
+Such joins will not be performance efficient since data has to be compiled from multiple servers.
+A common workaround for this problem is to denormalize the database so that queries that previously required joins can be performed from a single table.
+Of course, the service now has to deal with all the perils of denormalization such as data inconsistency.

+2) **Referential integrity:**\
+As we saw that performing a cross-partition query on a partitioned database is not feasible, similarly, trying to enforce data integrity constraints such as foreign keys in a partitioned database can be extremely difficult.\
+    Most of RDBMS do not support foreign keys constraints across databases on different database servers.
+Which means that applications that require referential integrity on partitioned databases often have to enforce it in application code.
+Often in such cases, applications have to run regular SQL jobs to clean up dangling references.

+3) **Rebalancing:**\
+There could be many reasons we have to change our partitioning scheme:

+The data distribution is not uniform, e.g., there are a lot of places for a particular ZIP code that cannot fit into one database partition.
+There is a lot of load on a partition, e.g., there are too many requests being handled by the DB partition dedicated to user photos.
+In such cases, either we have to create more DB partitions or have to rebalance existing partitions, which means the partitioning scheme changed and all existing data moved to new locations.
+Doing this without incurring downtime is extremely difficult.
+Using a scheme like directory based partitioning does make rebalancing a more palatable experience at the cost of increasing the complexity of the system and creating a new single point of failure (i.e. the lookup service/database).

 ### Index Table
 Create indexes over the fields in data stores that are frequently referenced by queries.
 An index table organizes the data by a specified key.